Coeusaquila/coeusaquila.github.io/README.md

 This repository contains three important files: The HTML code for your first website on GitHub, the CSS stylesheet that decorates your website with colors and fonts, and the **README** file.
 It also contains an image folder, with one image file.

-I am makeing and addition to practive making a change.
+I am making an addition to practice making a change.

 ## Describe your project